 From here, we continue the drive into the heart of the National Park to the Highland village of Dunkeld.
 Here, we’ll take a short walk to the beautiful cathedral, with a history of over 1,200 years.

 Back to Edinburgh

 We end our awesome 3-day Isle of Skye tour back where we started.
-After passing the UNESCO World Heritage Forth Bridge, we’ll arrive back in Edinburgh around 7pm.
+We’ll arrive back in Edinburgh around 6pm.

 terms and conditions